Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 ### Policy enforcement ResourceAccess

-The resource access is used for scenarios where API access is authorized based on authorizatrion polices defined for a specific resource registrated in
+In Scenarios where we want to authorize API access based on the authorization policy for a given resource in Altinn Resource Registry, we use the ResourceAccessHandler.
-Altinn Resource Registry.

 See [ResourceAccessHandler](https://github.com/Altinn/altinn-authorization/blob/main/src/Altinn.Common.PEP/Altinn.Common.PEP/Authorization/ResourceAccessHandler.cs)
 and [ResourceAccessRequirement](https://github.com/Altinn/altinn-authorization/blob/main/src/Altinn.Common.PEP/Altinn.Common.PEP/Authorization/ResourceAccessRequirement.cs) for implementation details.

+TODO Exmaple use

-### Polic enforcement - ClaimsAccess
+### Policy enforcement - ClaimsAccess

-This handler is used in scenarios where we want to require a specific claim to be able to call an API.
+For scenarios where we require a specific claim for the authenticated system/user, we use the ClaimsAccessHandler.

 #### Configuration